VictorAp12/video-utils/readme-en.md

 ## Installation

 The easiest way is simply by downloading the video utils installer windows 64 bits.exe.
+[Click here to go to the download file](https://github.com/VictorAp12/video-utils/blob/main/video%20utils%20installer%20win%2064.exe)

 Or if you prefer to download the entire project: